Chet Holifield Federal Building

 STUDIES IN PROGRESS

-- >GSA is currently updating the building Operations and Maintenance Plan.
+- GSA is currently updating the building Operations and Maintenance Plan.
 GSA contractor, Millennium Associates, is performing the work.
 The plan required a comprehensive building survey with the sampling beginning on November 28, 2016, and completed on March 23, 2017.
-The draft asbestos and lead-based paint survey and the Maintenance Plan outline draft are expected to be received by GSA the first week in May for the review process.
-GSA expects the final updated Operations and Maintenance Plan to be completed later in 2017.
+The draft asbestos and lead-based paint survey and the Maintenance Plan outline draft are expected to be received by GSA by May 22, 2017.
+The completion of the final updated Operations and Maintenance Plan is estimated to be later in 2017.
 For the present time, GSA manages asbestos-containing material for the building in accordance with the 2005 Building Operations and Maintenance Plan.

-An Asbestos Stabilization Environmental Study will provide planning, logistics and associated services to define the requirements for a contractor to perform removal of asbestos-containing material within the first floor.
+- An Asbestos Stabilization Environmental Study will provide planning, logistics and associated services to define the requirements for a contractor to perform removal of asbestos-containing material within the first floor.
 GSA contractor, Tectonics, is the environmental consulting firm performing the study.
 Tectonics’ testing began on November 28 and was completed December 12, 2016.
-The study is 95% complete and alternatives are currently being reviewed.
+The study is 95 percent complete and alternatives are currently being reviewed.
 Prior to finalization of the report and the alternatives, GSA and Tectonics will schedule meetings with agencies on the first floor that will be impacted by this project.
 Discussions will include temporary relocations and swing-space options during project phases.
 GSA will keep tenant agencies informed of its progress.

 CURRENT AND FUTURE PLANS

 The Chet Holifield Federal Building web page and online Reading Room are active.
 All tenant updates are available in the online reading room.
 Other documents posted in the website Reading Room are FOH air-sampling reports and Frequently Asked Questions from 2016.
 GSA will continue to share the latest information with building tenants.

 For review, all test results are available in the GSA Field Office, Suite 4100.